We encountered an unexpected error, we encourage you to try again later.

 In Study 1, return to normal function at 30 minutes, 60 minutes, and 2 hours were prespecified secondary endpoints.2 Return to function was defined as the percentage of patients reporting normal function after dosing.2 Participants rated functional disability based on a single item questionnaire using a 4-point scale (0-normal function, 1-mild impairment, 2-severe impairment, 3-required bedrest).1

-In Study 1, ZAVZPRET was tested for superiority versus placebo using a robust statistical analysis model, that applied a hierarchal gate-keeping procedure to control for type 1 statistical error rate at 0.05.2 The findings at 30 minutes, 60 minutes, and 2 hours were not replicated in Study 2.3
+In Study 1, ZAVZPRET was tested for superiority versus placebo using a robust statistical analysis model, that applied a hierarchical gate-keeping procedure to control for type 1 statistical error rate at 0.05.2 The findings at 30 minutes, 60 minutes, and 2 hours were not replicated in Study 2.3

 Sustained relief that can last up to 48 hours2,4